Volodymyr-M/docs/_tabs/getting-started.md

 - **Windows:** Coming soon
 - **Android:** Coming soon

-> Ingantt is currently in **Open Beta** status.
-This means that you can get the app for free, yet some bugs are possible.
-We would like to hear your feedback!
+> We would like to hear your feedback!
 Please contact us using the email specified in the bottom left corner of the page.
 {: .prompt-info }

 ## Logging in (optional)